 VIRTUAL ECO CODING SHOW

 Discover how computing can help save the planet!
 KS1 & KS2

-This waste reduction-focussed show gives the students the chance to combine their concerns for the environment with problem solving using computing.
+This waste reduction-focused show gives the students the chance to combine their concerns for the environment with problem solving using computing.

 The filmed show allows as to use the visual image of reducing packaging in a COVID-19 safe way to encourage the children to think about how to write algorithms of their own to program 'Al the Robot' to reduce the amount of waste in the shopping basket.
 Maybe they can even use it to program their parents!